Rockdale County High School

 Rockdale County High School is located in the heart of Conyers, Georgia, United States, in the old-town district.
-RCHS is one of three high schools located in Rockdale County, along with Heritage High School, and Salem High School.
-RCHS formerly hosted the Rockdale Magnet School for Science and Technology on it's campus before they moved to the CJ Hicks Elementary School complex.
+RCHS is one of three high schools located in Rockdale County, along with Heritage High School and Salem High School.
+RCHS formerly hosted the Rockdale Magnet School for Science and Technology on its campus before they moved to the CJ Hicks Elementary School complex.

 The school's mascot is the Bulldog.
 Approximately 2,100 students are enrolled.